sunfishcode/wasm-reference-manual/WebAssembly.md

 ### External Kinds

-Externals are entities which can either be defined within a module or imported from another module.
+Externals are entities which can either be defined within a module and exported, or imported from another module.
 They can be any one of the following kinds:

 | Name       | Binary Encoding |
 | ---------- | --------------- |